ddm4313/flask/README.md

 # FLASK

-Here I'm messing around with Flask and making a web page that gathers info from all services such as Facebook/Instagram and other social medias.
+Here, I'm just messing with Flask and testing whatnot.